apache/flink/docs/content.zh/docs/dev/table/sourcesSinks.md

 for which all changes are written out continuously until the changelog is exhausted.
 The returned _changelog mode_ indicates the set of changes that the sink accepts during runtime.

-For regular batch scenarios, the sink can solely accept insert-only rows and write out bounded streams.
+For regular batch scenarios, the sink can only accept insert-only rows and write out bounded streams.

-For regular streaming scenarios, the sink can solely accept insert-only rows and can write out unbounded streams.
+For regular streaming scenarios, the sink can only accept insert-only rows and can write out unbounded streams.

 For change data capture (CDC) scenarios, the sink can write out bounded or unbounded streams with insert, update, and delete rows.